nickvidal/community-growth/README.md

 ### Bootstraping
 * Deploy a CRM if none already exists (this gives the team visibility on who is reaching who and measure progress),
-* Identify our target public (e.g. Project Partners, Research Groups, Open Source Projects and Organizations, Large Corporations and Open Source Program Offices, Startups, Small and Midsize Businesses, Educational Institutions, Ambassadors, etc).
+* Identify our target audience (e.g. Project Partners, Research Groups, Open Source Projects and Organizations, Large Corporations and Open Source Program Offices, Startups, Small and Midsize Businesses, Educational Institutions, Ambassadors, etc).
 * Design onboarding experience for each audience and types of contributions/engagement desired.
-* Start populating potential contacts (by target public, by demographics, by priority, etc),
+* Start populating potential contacts (by target audience, by demographics, by priority, etc),
 * Reach out to these contacts and follow-up (inviting them to the WG meetings is fine, but progress will mostly be made by direct one-to-one conversations),
 * As the number of partners, affiliates, and ambassadors grow, create dedicated pages on the CHAOSS website to formally recognize each,
 * Create a strategy for each marketing/contribution channel (Blog, Newsletter, Podcast, Social Media, Code Repository, etc).
 For example, for the CHAOSS Blog, invite partners, affiliates, and ambassadors for guest posts.
 Also publish guest posts for them.
 This is a great way to reach a new audience to expand our network and also to let them tap into ours.